clvrmktg/clvr/content/bahamas-web-design-services/seo-bahamas/index.md

 proposition_heading = "Rank Higher.
 Reach More Customers." subhead = "Proven search engine optimization strategies for Bahamian businesses — designed to improve visibility, attract targeted traffic, and drive more sales."

+[hero]
+path = "seo-bahamas-business-growth-analytics.jpg"
+alt = "Professional in The Bahamas reviewing SEO analytics on a laptop, representing higher search rankings, increased traffic, and sales growth for local businesses."

 # Intro
 [intro]
 heading = "More Than Just Rankings — Real Business Growth"